National Weather Service United States Department of Commerce

 Additional Flash Flood Safety Guidelines:

-• Do not attempt to drive over a flooded road.
-The depth of the water is not always obvious.
-The road bed may be washed out under the water, and you could be stranded or trapped.
+• Again, avoid driving over flooded roads.
+You often have no idea how deep the water is.
+The road surface may be washed out under the water, and you could be stranded or trapped.

-• If you live in a flood prone area have an evacuation plan.
+• If you live in a flood prone area, have an evacuation plan before the monsoon.

 • Store materials like sandbags, plywood, plastic sheeting and lumber for protection from floodwaters and to make quick repairs after a storm.